PhD in Environmental Health

 The committee of thesis readers shall conduct the oral defense of the thesis after the thesis advisory committee agrees that the candidate is ready for the formal defense (also known as final oral exam or FOE).
 During this defense the committee shall evaluate:

 The final oral examination is a defense of the thesis before a committee of at least four readers.
-Guidance on committee composition can be found on the doctoral candidate information page.
+Guidance on committee composition can be found in the student handbook.
 Once a date for the defense has been agreed upon by the committee of thesis readers, a formal request for the final oral defense should be submitted to the Office of Records and Registration at least one month prior to the exam date.
 This should be submitted in advance of the one-month period to the academic coordinator for processing.
 The adviser will confirm that the thesis is in a final form, is ready to be submitted to the readers, and that all other School and Department requirements for the degree have been fulfilled.
-Readers must have at least one month to read the thesis before the final examination is held as they might have suggested revisions as well.
+Readers must have at least one month to read the thesis before the final examination is held as they might have suggested revisions.
 All doctoral candidates are required to give a formal presentation of their completed thesis work at a public seminar.

-Doctoral students will have up to 30 days after the final defense to make corrections and submit their electronic dissertation.
+Doctoral students will have up to 30 days after the final defense to make corrections and submit their electronic dissertation to Sheridan Library.
 All doctoral students must remain registered during this time.
-If the funding has not gone over the total number of years allotted, they will receive stipend and health insurance coverage for these 30 days.
+If the funding has not gone over the total number of years allotted, they will receive a stipend and health insurance coverage for these 30 days.
 After the 30 days, they will be terminated from payroll as a graduate student in the Department.
-Students on the School health plan are responsible for cancelling their insurance and should contact Student Accounts.
+Students on the School health plan are responsible for canceling their insurance and should contact Student Accounts.

 The Department requires one bound copy of the dissertation.
 The School recommends using Thesis on Demand.
-The binding should be black with the students name, degree, and year on the spine; dissertation title and name on the front.
+The binding should be black with the student's name, degree, and year on the spine, and the dissertation title and name on the front.
 The Department does not cover the cost of electronic thesis submission or binding.
 All Departmental copies are placed in an accessible Departmental archive.

 PhD Program Policies